Selznick International Pictures: Company history

-Selznick International Pictures was founded in 1935 by producer David O. Selznick and investor Jock Whitney after Selznick left Metro-Goldwyn-Mayer and leased a section of the RKO Pictures lot in Culver City, California.
+Selznick International Pictures was founded in 1935 by producer David O. Selznick and investor Jock Whitney after Selznick left Metro-Goldwyn-Mayer and leased a section of RKO Pictures' secondary RKO-Pathé studio lot in Culver City, California.
 The studio itself had been built in 1918–1919 by film pioneer Thomas Ince.
-When Ince died in 1924 the studio was taken over by Cecil B. DeMille.
-Eventually Pathé took over and then in the 1930s it became part of RKO.
-In 1957 it would become part of Lucille Ball and Desi Arnaz's company, Desilu.
+When Ince died in 1924, the studio was taken over by Cecil B. DeMille's Producers Distributing Corporation.
+Pathé Exchange took over the facility, which became part of RKO when it absorbed Pathé in 1931.
+The lot would later become part of Lucille Ball and Desi Arnaz's company, Desilu, when it bought RKO's studios in 1957; it is today known as The Culver Studios.

-Selznick leased offices at the studio during the first year or so and at the beginning of 1937 Selznick International Pictures took over the entire lot.
-The SIP name went up over the entrance of the historic Plantation-style administration building, and that view of the front of the building became the iconic studio logo seen at the beginning of SIP films.
-Even though the studio reverted to RKO in the 1940s, Selznick kept offices there for the rest of his life.
+Selznick International Pictures leased offices at the RKO-Pathé lot for the first year and a half of operations, and took over the entire lot in early 1937.
+The SIP name went up over the entrance of the historic Plantation-style administration building; this view of the front of the building became the iconic studio logo seen at the beginning of SIP films.
+Even after the studio reverted to RKO management in the 1940s, Selznick kept offices at the RKO-Pathé lot for the rest of his life.

 Selznick raised the initial funding of US$400,000 in Los Angeles, with half of that amount coming from his brother Myron Selznick, a Hollywood agent, and the other half from MGM production chief Irving Thalberg and his wife actress Norma Shearer.
-He raised an additional $300,000 from "small" investors in New York, and then the final $2.4 million from Jock Whitney and his family.
+He raised an additional $300,000 from additional investors in New York, and then the final $2.4 million from Jock Whitney and his family.
 Whitney himself became chairman of the board, and Selznick president, of the new company.

 Because Whitney and his cousin Cornelius Vanderbilt Whitney also owned Pioneer Pictures, an independent studio they formed in 1933 on facilities rented at the RKO studios, Pioneer was informally merged with Selznick International Pictures in 1936.
-Selznick International assumed Pioneer's contract to make at least six pictures in the new full-color Technicolor process, of which the Whitneys owned a 15 percent share.
+Selznick International assumed Pioneer's contract to make at least six pictures in the new full-color three-strip Technicolor process; the Whitneys owned a 15-percent share in the Technicolor Corporation.